 There are several standard ways to package roasted coffee and most of us are familiar with these methods.
-The first of which is a stand up pouch that is the most synonymous with what we expect from a coffee packaging.
+The first of which is a stand-up pouch that is the most synonymous with what we expect from coffee packaging.
 It is a cheap option for producers and it is an easy packaging to use and ship without damage.
-Flat bottom pouches are another type of packaging that is great for use in coffee shops as it can stand on its own on display.
+Flat bottom pouches are another type of packaging that is great for use in coffee shops as they can stand on their own on display.
 Many of these will have a zip seal that makes them easy to keep fresh.

 Side-Gusset Bags are a more traditional way to package coffee, and they are known as a side-fold bag.
 It is a durable material and design and this is a good choice for carrying large volumes of coffee beans.
 Cans are also a method that can be used, and this is a particularly useful method of the coffee will be transported for a long haul, as it will seal in the air and keep them fresher for longer until they reach the customer.

 Once the coffee has been packaged in a bag with a pouch or a can, they need to be wrapped up in an extra layer of support to prepare them for long-distance transit.
 Protecting the coffee during shipping is the most important part of the process and it is crucial that you invest in good quality boxes and packaging materials to keep the items steady and still.

 Some of the factors to consider when packing your coffee in boxes is the box thickness, size, and weight.
 You will want a box that is thick enough to provide padding to the coffee inside, you’ll want a box that doesn’t allow for gaps, and you also want to avoid a box that is too heavy and may cost you more in shipping.

 Coffee falls into the lightweight category for shipping and this means that often you can pack a lot more into a shipping container for the money you pay.
 Packing your coffee efficiently to ensure maximum capacity is an important detail and why you may need to explore a few options before you land on the best one.